-Confidential resources available to BGSU students include the BGSU counseling center, The center for violence prevention and education.
-The cocoon, psychological services center, and the Falcon health center (for Firelands campus this includes Firelands counseling and recovery services).
+Confidential resources available to BGSU students include the BGSU counseling center, The cocoon, psychological services center, and the Falcon health center (for Firelands campus this includes Firelands counseling and recovery services).
 Clergy and mental and medical health care providers are also confidential resources.

 (b) Non-confidential resources